mrkkrp/htaglib/README.md

   deriving Show
 ```

 A couple of notes here.
-We use unique types for every component of
+We use unique types for every component of meta
-meta-data, so it's more difficult to use track title in lieu of track
+data, so it's more difficult to use track title in lieu of track artist, for
-artist, for example.
-Meta-data that is represented by strings also has smart
+example.
+Meta data that is represented by strings also has smart
 constructors, they replace zero bytes with spaces, this is necessary to
-avoid troubles when your Haskell strings go to C-level.
-Of course, `Title`,
+avoid troubles when your Haskell strings go to C-level (well, zero-bytes in
+strings is rather edge case, but it should be mentioned).
+Of course,
-`Artist`, `Album`, `Comment`, and `Genre` all are instances of `IsString`,
+`Title`, `Artist`, `Album`, `Comment`, and `Genre` all are instances of
-so just turn on `OverloadedStrings` and you can use normal string literals
+`IsString`, so just turn on `OverloadedStrings` and you can use normal
-to create data of these types.
+string literals to create data of these types.

 `Year` and `Track` may be not set or missing, in this case you get
 `Nothing`.
-To be honest this is possible with string-based fields too, but
+This is possible with string-based fields too, but in that case
-in that case you just get empty strings. `Year` and `Track` have smart
+you just get empty strings. `Year` and `Track` have smart constructors that
-constructors that make sure that the values are positive (i.e. zero is not
+make sure that the values are positive (i.e. zero is not allowed).
-allowed).

 OK, it's time to read some info.
 There is `TagGetter` type which is an
 applicative functor.
-You first construct `TagGetter` which will retrive
+You first construct `TagGetter` which will retrieve
 entire `AudioTrack` for you using applicative style:

 ```haskell